davetron5000/optparse-plus/tutorial/7_logging_debugging.md

 would be the same: Methadone would show the user just the error message and exit nonzero.

 Methadone traps all exceptions, so that users never see a backtrace.
-Generally, this is what you want, because it allows you to write your code without complex exit logic.
+Generally, this is what you want, because it allows you to write your code without complex exit logic and you don't need to worry about a bad user experience by letting stack traces leak through to the output.
 In fact, the method `go!` that we've seen at the bottom of our executables handles this.

 There are times, however, when you want to see these traces.
 When writing and debugging your app, the exception backtraces are crucial for identifying where things went wrong.

-All Methadone apps look for the environment variable `DEBUG` and, if it's set to "true", will show the stack trace.
+All Methadone apps look for the environment variable `DEBUG` and, if it's set to "true", will show the stack trace on errors instead of hiding it.
 Let's see it work with `bin/fullstop`.
-We've restored it back to use a `Methadone::CLILogger`, and we can now see how `DEBUG` affects the
+We've restored it back to use a `Methadone::CLILogger`, and we can now see how `DEBUG` affects the output:
-output:

 ```sh
 $ HOME=/tmp/fake-home bundle exec bin/fullstop --log-level=debug file:///tmp/dotfiles.git